Ex-UMaine worker admits stealing $250,000 in tuition, room and board payments

 Amanda Richard, 39, of Old Town was sentenced to six years in prison with all but 32 months suspended, to be followed by three years of probation.

-Superior Court Justice William Anderson also ordered Richard to pay $20,000 in restitution after determining Richard did not have the ability to repay the full amount.
+$20,000 in restitution after determining Richard did not have the ability to repay the full amount.

 The judge ordered that she begin serving her sentence on Aug.
 24.